 The BBB has closed 8 complaints against Kinum Inc in the past three years, with 1 complaint closed in the past 12 months.
 The majority of those complaints alleged problems with billing and collections.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 21 complaints against Kinum.
 Justia lists at least 1 case of civil litigation involving Kinum.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Kinum would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against Kinum Inc cite problems resulting from disputes about the accuracy of billing documentation associated with music store rentals and purchases.
 In December 2017, a complainant indicated that a credit account that Kinum had reported to the credit reporting agencies as delinquent had been paid.
 Kinum responded to the complainant with a very lengthy and detailed account history, in which they indicated that they had sent a collection letter to a verified address for the complainant.
 In addition, Kinum indicated they had made several attempts to contact the complainant by phone, all of them unsuccessful.
 Kinum indicated they reported the account to the credit reporting agencies because they had not received a dispute letter, and because they had not been able to contact the complainant by phone.
 Kinum also indicated that subsequent to their decision to report the item, the complainant contacted their office, paid the amount owed on the rented musical instrument, and was instructed that “once the instrument was returned to send… proof so that Kinum could update [their] records and that… there would not be any more rental charges accruing from that day on.”
 Kinum indicated that the complainant complied with their request.
 However, when the complainant requested that they update their accounting of the delinquency, Kinum claimed they were waiting for confirmation from the original creditor.